sodimm/RebornBuddy/README.md

 # RebornBuddy

-All my profiles require the custom behaviors, Please make sure you Checkout to a seperate folder named "Sodimm", and place it into the Plugins directory of your RebornBuddy folder.
+All my profiles (bar Ixal; for now) require the custom behaviors.

 These behaviors will work on both x86 and x64 versions of RebornBuddy.